moosthuizen42/NVP_Electronic_Controller/README.md

 ## Monitor-only vs. Monitor and control

-This design can be configured in two different ways:
+This design is available in two different flavours:

 - Monitor only: Visually reports airway pressure, with auditory pressure loss and over-pressure alarms.